Jay Cutler dropped from Uber Eats campaign because he opposes mask mandates

 Another parent approached a man sitting in his car, identified by WTVF as one of the health-care experts who testified at the school board meeting, and pointed at him.
 “We know who you are,” the parent said.
 “You can leave freely, but we will find you.”

-Cutler, who retired after the 2017 season and is a Vanderbilt graduate, had joined Twitter the day before the meeting and tweeted after it, “How do you run for school board?
+Cutler, who retired after the 2017 season and is a Vanderbilt graduate, had joined Twitter the day before the meeting and tweeted after it: “How do you run for school board?
 I need this info.”

-He followed that a few days later with a tweet that included a photo of school board members with the caption “doing school board research.
+He followed that a few days later with a tweet that included a photo of school board members, writing: “Doing school board research.
 Looks like a 2024 campaign for me.”
 Later that day, he tweeted that he needed 100 signatures and a petition from the county to run in 2024, saying he would “start getting John Hancocks today.”

 Cutler tweeted that his platform would be “common sense.”